Akarshjha03/KernelQuest/README.md

 # Shell-Scripting-Practicals

-This repository contains ten practical exercises & more designed to help you master shell scripting and Linux command usage.
-Each practical covers a different aspect of shell scripting, from basic commands to advanced process management techniques.Ideal for computer science students and professionals looking to deepen their knowledge of shell scripting and Linux-based systems.
+This repository contains ten practical exercises & more, designed to help you master shell scripting and Linux command usage.
+Each practical covers a different aspect of shell scripting, from basic commands to advanced process management techniques.
+Ideal for computer science students and professionals looking to deepen their knowledge of shell scripting and Linux-based systems.

 ## Practical Exercises